daviderigamonti/Interpreting-LLMs/Resources/Week4/Resources.md

         - Follow-up paper on [Mass-Editing Memory in a Transformer](#mass-editing-memory-in-a-transformer).
     - ROME Evaluation
         - Specificity means that when inserting a new single piece information into the model shouldn't "learn" new information that wasn't specified; e.g.: intended information: the cat barks -> possible unintended information: the monkey also barks.
-        - Generality means that the information is retrained through rephrasing, summarization and can be referenced to by the model in unrelated contexts that ask to recall it.
+        - Generality means that the information is retained through rephrasing, summarization and can be referenced to by the model in unrelated contexts that ask to recall it.
         - zsRE (zero-shot Relation Extraction) has been used as a baseline by other model-editing centered papers, but does not entirely fit the specific scenario of this paper: good to measure generalization but not specificity or other possibly related metrics such as fluency.
         - CounterFact (in form subject, relationship, object) measures specificity (check for semantically neighboring subjects to the fact subject that may also be affected by the fact), fluency (human evaluation).
     - Problem of asymmetric fact storing is that it may not be possible for the model to infer the inverse relationship from a fact.